Hopefully you train your dog off leash.

-If something happened while you were out walking your dog and you had to drop his leash, would he stay where you told him to?
+If something happened while you were out walking and you had to drop his leash, would he stay where you told him to?
 Or if he wandered, would he come back to you when you called him?

 The only way to know is to test him.